What to Know About Ehlers Danlos Syndrome (EDS)

 For the majority of people with hypermobile Ehlers-Danlos Syndrome (EDS), it will take an average of 10 years to be diagnosed.
 We can do something about it.

 Awareness is essential to improve treatment for those with this condition.
-Low awareness and understanding of EDS and its symptoms means that many will be told that their pain is all in their head while others undergo unnecessary medical treatments and surgeries.
+Low awareness and understanding of EDS and its symptoms means that many will be told that their pain is all in their head.
+Others, meanwhile, undergo unnecessary medical treatments and surgeries.
 Education will help, so I wanted to share some important information on this rare condition.

 Ehlers-Danlos Syndrome is a group of hereditary connective tissue disorders that which causes a change in the protein, collagen.
 Collagen gives structure to our connective tissue and maintains the integrity of most organ systems in our body, from our heart to our skin, to our ligaments, tendons, and muscles.

 The most prevalent EDS types, of which there are 13, is hypermobile EDS (hEDS), formerly known as EDS type 3.
-In clients with abnormal collagen, the ligaments are weak and lack stiffness and tendons are subject to tearing, compromising the stability of the joints.
+In clients with abnormal collagen, the ligaments are weak and lack stiffness.
+Additionally, tendons are subject to tearing, compromising the stability of the joints.
 Treatment should be provided and exercise prescribed with this in mind.

 Other types, like EDS type 4, have other symptoms in addition to acrogeria and other observable conditions.
-In this case, vascular EDS symptoms include severe uterine, digestive, and arterial complications, which are not often seen in EDS types outside of Type 4.
+In this case, patients with vascular EDS have symptoms that include severe uterine, digestive, and arterial complications, which are not often seen in EDS types outside of Type 4.

 Hypermobile EDS Symptoms